MyreMylar/pygame_gui/docs/source/theme_reference/theme_horizontal_slider.rst

 Misc
 ----

-:class:`UIHorizontalSlider <.UIHorizontalSlider>` accepts the following miscellaneous parameters in a 'misc' block:
+:class:`UIHorizontalSlider <pygame_gui.elements.UIHorizontalSlider>` accepts the following miscellaneous parameters in a 'misc' block:

  - "**shape**" - Can be one of 'rectangle' or 'rounded_rectangle'.
 Different shapes for this UI element.
  - "**shape_corner_radius**" - Only used if our shape is 'rounded_rectangle'.
 It sets the radius used for the rounded corners.